What is a Chaplain?

 Can I be a member of more than one organization?

 Yes.
 Most Chaplains are members of multiple fellowships.
-And most agencies require a non-denominational perspective in order to serve as Chaplain for them.

 Yes.
 Please see our Membership requirements area for more information on joining.

 For Pastors - What authority do you take over a member of my flock when they become members of your fellowship?